 Edenred’s Web Accessibility Commitment

 At Edenred, we want as many people as possible to be able to use the content on our websites and platforms.
-Our mission is be the everyday inclusive companion for the millions of people we serve, and a very important part of that is ensuring that all of employees, suppliers, clients, users and merchants can connect with us regardless of how they are viewing our sites.
-Through our membership of Business Disability Forum, we’re able to tap into best practices to creating a disability-smart world together; making the Edenred websites and platforms as usable and accessible as possible for everyone.
+Our mission is to be the everyday inclusive companion for the millions of people we serve, and a very important part of that is ensuring that all of employees, suppliers, clients, users and merchants can connect with us regardless of how they are viewing our sites.
+Through our membership of Business Disability Forum, we’re able to tap into best practices to creating a disability-smart world together, making the Edenred websites and platforms as usable and accessible as possible for everyone.